Where Will You Be Hanging Your Outdoor Curtains? Location, location, location!

 Choosing a Style

-There are 2 types of tops for our outdoor curtians.
-Grommet Top and Tab Top.
-Both are great, and choosing one is a matter of which style you prefer.
+There are 3 types of tops for our outdoor curtains.
+Grommet Top, Tab Top, and Sleeve Top.
+All three are great, and choosing one is a matter of which style you prefer.

 Grommet top curtains open and close easily without creating excessive friction between grommet and outdoor curtain pole, and they can be taken down with ease.
 Good looks and durability combine with strong functionality to make nickel grommets the right choice for your patio curtains.
 The round grommets contrast well with the natural lines of the curtains making them pleasant to look at.
 The metallic sheen of our grommets creates a striking modern look that accentuates our many great outdoor curtain panel colors and designs in Sunbrella.